 How many people have MS?

-MS is estimated to affect about one million people in the U.S. and about 2.5 million worldwide.
-Estimates in the U.S. used to be much lower, at around 400,000.
-However, a study published in the journal Neurology in 2019 showed this to be an under-representation.
+MS is estimated to affect about 1 million people in the U.S. and about 2.5 million worldwide.
+Estimates in the U.S. used to be much lower, around 400,000.
+However, a study published in the journal Neurology in 2019 showed this to be an underrepresentation.
 The worldwide numbers might, therefore, also be much higher.

 The National MS Society funded the study to get better estimates of the prevalence of the disease.
 The study used a new method to get the numbers of people with MS in 2010 from insurance company data, and then applied the updated method to estimate numbers in 2017.